 Instead, medical help should be accessed from licensed healthcare professionals – physicians, physical therapists, staff at campus health centers, and, in particular, arts medicine specialists, who practice in many urban areas.

 For instance, ensemble members might be counting on a hurting musician to perform at a high-paying show, and, in such a situation, a performer needing rest might see no option but to carry on.

 Nevertheless, when symptoms erupt, skilled helpers can aid performers to come up with various accommodations, many of which allow for degrees of practice and performance.

-A violinist experiencing her first occurrence of wrist pain, let’s say, might be advised to begin treatment with a physical therapist, take lessons from an Alexander technique teacher to gain ease in her playing, and participate in portions of rehearsals and performances with a substitute covering some of her duties.
+A violinist experiencing her first occurrence of wrist pain, let’s say, might be advised to begin treatment with a physical therapist, take lessons from an Alexander technique teacher to gain ease in her playing, and, along with rest, participate in portions of rehearsals and performances with a substitute covering some of her duties.

 What we need to remember is that symptoms call for actions, and we shouldn’t try to go it alone.